 Your challenge theme can be whatever you’d like it to be.
 Themes in the past have ranged from jewelry components, sculpted items, buttons, canes, even your polymer clay “bucket list.”
 Is there something you’ve always aspired to do?
 Is there something you’ve seen and thought, I want to learn how to do that!
 Is there an artist whose work you admire and want to grow toward their level of professionalism?
 Do you not yet know what you love in polymer and you’re still trying to find out.
 That’s what the next 52 weeks are for.
 Try everything.
 Discover what you love.
 You never know where you might land and what you might find out that you truly love.

-You can see my older Galleries and posts to know that I have spent 2 years on Parker, a year on dragons, and a year on faces.
+I have spent 2 years on Parker, a year on dragons, and a year on faces.
 What will I do this year?
 I’m not sure yet, I haven’t decided.
 This year may end up being a hodgepodge of ‘whatchamacallits’ – we’ll just have to wait and see.

 Please forgive the omission of names and corresponding topics as there have been so many participants over 4 years; many of which have been named and referenced in many posts throughout the blog.
 Please add you name below with your challenge topic for any of the past years.